Teddy55Codes/Blog/Posts/24.06/quantum-computing-with-qsharp.md

 That is, an $n \cdot n$ square matrix $U$ is unitary only if $UU^{\dagger} = U^{\dagger} U = I_n$.

 This one took me a bit to understand. ^^\
-Let's go through the steps to calculate if a matrix is unitary:
+Let's go through the steps to calculate if a matrix is unitary.

 The matrix to check: